 Step 1: Identify Monster Role

 Every monster in your box falls into one of the five roles above.
-If you are unsure which role a monster fits, check its base stats:
+If you’re unsure which role a monster fits, check its base stats:

 - Highest stat is Attack: Pure Attacker build